quenktechnologies/mfl/README.md

-# MQFL
+# MFL

-Mongo Query Filter Language
+MongoDB Filter Language

-This is an attempt to provide a super simple syntax for generating the filtering parts of a MongoDB query.

-Ideally it would allow you to turn:
+This is a simple string parser than generates MongoDB compatiable filter objects from a string.

+Use it for search forms or api endpoint queries.

+Turns:
 `type:c created_by:ffan client.name:?hospital`

 into: